MetalBlockchain/metal-docs/docs/dapps/smart-contracts-ethereum/create-erc-20-token-on-metal-c-chain.md

 ---
 description: ERC-20 tokens are the most fundamental and essential concept in Ethereum.
-This same token standard is adopted in the Melal Blockchain ecosystem.
+This same token standard is adopted in the Metal Blockchain ecosystem.
 ---

 # Create an ERC-20 Token Using Solidity